ms24mtech11008/RTL_Design_and_Synthesis/README.md

 ---

-Here is a clean and well-structured version of your explanation, ideal for lecture notes or a lab manual:

----

 ### **Why We Need a Flip-Flop in Digital Circuits**

 In a **purely combinational circuit**, outputs respond directly to input changes — including glitches caused by signal delays.
 If there is no mechanism to control when outputs are sampled or updated, **glitches may propagate continuously**, preventing the output from ever settling.
 This is undesirable, especially in sequential digital systems.